NXP/isochron/docs/isochron-send.8.md

     therefore no ptp4l instance runs on it, so the sync status cannot be monitored.
 Optional, defaults to false.

+`-Y`, `--omit-hwts`

+:   when set, the program will only collect software TX timestamps.
+    This allows operating (with reduced functionality) on interfaces which do not support hardware timestamping.
+In the packet log, hardware TX timestamps are saved as 0.
+Optional, defaults to false.

 `-m`, `--tracemark`

 :   when set, the sender will write to the kernel's ftrace buffer in